 Whether you're looking to shed weight, gain muscle, or close a nutrient gap in your diet, adding a daily plant-based protein supplement can offer important health advantages.
-Once you've found the best protein powder for you, all that's left to do is sit back, take a sip, and reap the benefits.
+Once you've found the best plant-based protein powder for you, all that's left to do is sit back, take a sip, and reap the benefits.

 Lizzy Briskin is the founder of Earthen Food Co.
 She is a chef, food writer, and recipe developer who helps people eat more mindfully for themselves and the environment, without overthinking it.

 - 13 Nearly Complete Protein Sources for Vegetarians and Vegans ... ›

 - Protein Shakes Can Help You Lose Weight and Boost Your ... ›

 - 12 Best Foods to Eat in the Morning - EcoWatch ›